otoshuki/RL_Projects/README.md

 8. Deep Q-Learning on TF1.x and TF2
 9. Deep Q-Learning on TF2 with Experience replay and Target network
 10. REINFORCE - Policy Gradient algorithm on TF1.x and TF2
+11. Double Q-Learning on TF2 with Experience replay

 Some basic implementations of Reinforcement Learning I've tried:
 1. {14-12-18} CartPole-V0 using Deep Crossentropy